godotengine/godot-docs/learning/features/2d/using_tilemaps.rst

 .. image:: /img/tile_example6.png

-To avoid moving and selecting the tilemap node accidentally (something common given it's a huge node), it is recommended that you lock it, using the lock button:
+To avoid accidentally moving and selecting the tilemap node (something common, given it's a huge node), it is recommended that you lock it, using the lock button:

 .. image:: /img/tile_lock.png